2023 Best Value General Engineering Master's Degree Schools in the New England Region

 Our analysis found Northeastern University to be the best value school for general engineering students who want to pursue a master’s degree in the New England Region .
 Northeastern is a fairly large private not-for-profit school located in the large city of Boston.

-In addition to its great value ranking, Northeastern is in the top 15% of all schools on our Best General Engineering Master’s Degree Schools in the New England Region list.
+As a testament to the quality of education it offers, Northeastern also is in the top 15% of our Best General Engineering Master’s Degree Schools in the New England Region ranking.

 Dartmouth also made our Best General Engineering Master’s Degree Schools in the New England Region list, coming in at #2.